Richie003/votes/README.md

 Welcome to the **Students Voting App** repository!

 This repository contains the source code for the **Students Voting App** project built using Django version 4.0.
-It includes instructions on how to create a virtual environment, set up Django, and install all the necessary dependencies using a `requirements.txt` file.
+It includes instructions on creating a virtual environment, setting up Django, and installing all the necessary dependencies using a `requirements.txt` file.

 ## Getting Started

 These instructions will help you set up the project on your local machine.
-Also download python(version 3.5 or above) on your local machine here's a link https://python.org/
+Also, download python(version 3.5 or above) on your local machine here's a link https://www.python.org/downloads/

 ### Prerequisites